Iveco SuperAV: History

-In 1999, the Brazilian Army made a requirement for the development of a new family of APC and IFV, by 2009 a contract was signed with Iveco Latin America for the production of 2,044 units of the VBTP-MR Guarani 6x6 APC, the 8x8 variant was later adapted to the SuperAV.

 In 2010, the SuperAV was offered to the Italian Army for their requirement for an amphibious vehicle to replace the AAVTP-7A1 and was selected.

 ACV

 In 2011, Iveco entered an agreement with BAE Systems to offer the SuperAV to the United States Marine Corps in their Marine Personnel Carrier program.
 In August 2012, the SuperAV was selected along with three other vehicles for further demonstration and study.
 BAE had to redesign the original SuperAV to make it compatible with the Marine Corps mandate that any designs be based on existing platforms.

 The MPC submission was modified to carry three crew and nine 1.90 m tall marines standing, each weighing 220 lb with gear.
 It had a V-shaped hull to withstand strong bomb blasts and could travel up to 10 nmi from a dock landing ship to shore and back.
 The unit cost was $3.5 million.
 The vehicle swam through the water using two counter-rotating propellers, each with 284 kN (65,000 lb) of thrust.

 On 8 May 2013, BAE and Iveco successfully completed 12 days of evaluations on the SuperAV for the MPC program at Camp Pendleton.
 The evaluations included a water performance demonstrations in various sea conditions, as well as human factors and stowage capacity.
 The SuperAV, weighing 26 tons, exceeded all vehicle requirements, performing personnel exit drills in less than 17 seconds and showcasing advanced interior layout and compartmentalization that allowed for the stowage of more than three days of supplies without jeopardizing the survivability of the vehicle and personnel.
 Similar tests conducted by Iveco confirmed the vehicle's ability to be launched and recovered from ships and transition in surf zones.
 BAE and Iveco then prepared for survivability demonstrations in the summer.

 The Marine Personnel Carrier was put on hold in June 2013, restarted in February 2014, and then restructured as Phase 1 of the Amphibious Combat Vehicle (ACV) program, which includes the previous MPC competitor entries.
 BAE submitted the SuperAV as their ACV 1.1 entry on 20 May 2015.

 The BAE/Iveco version of the SuperAV submitted to the Marines carries a crew of three with 11 embarked Marines; key to the design is its ability to already meet ACV 1.2 requirements, being configured for 13 seats, having the ability to launch and recover from a well deck, and being able to integrate an unmanned turret with a heavy cannon.
 Iveco's H-Drive System provides power to individual wheels, simulating a tracked vehicle, so it can continue operating if any wheels are damaged or blown off and has better mobility in soft soil or sand.